stendler/tootbench/README.md

   - number of users per instance (may differ for each instance)
   - always subscribe everyone to everyone?
   - client config: ~~messages per second per user?~~ is limited anyway.
 So go full as fast as possible (1 per second I think)
-- federate
-  - multiple instances in terraform
-  - configure instances to federate with each other
-  - multiple instances in scripts
-    - subscribe to users of other instances
-    - await: wait for startup of client(s) and all instances
 - docker-compose: limit resources / set min reserved

 - use vm machine type without bursts: m3-medium (?) - e2-standard-2 should be fine - maybe n2 for 10 gig egress instead of 4
 - client vms for load generation instructed from the controller